RHLS submits Amicus Brief to the 3rd Circuit in support of a homelessness case in Pottstown.

 The hearing for Better Days Ahead Outreach, Inc. et al v.
 Borough of Pottstown took place on Nov.
 16 and 20 at the James A. Byrne U.S. Courthouse in Philadelphia.
 Judge Perez issued a 16-page opinion and a 2-page order on Nov.
 28, 2023.
 The Borough of Pottstown appealed to the Third Circuit, where this case is now pending.

 Parties typically consent to amicus filings in the ordinary course of appellate litigation.
-The court requires either all party’s consent or approval by a judge on motion.
+The court requires either all party’s consent or approval by a judge on a motion.
 In this case, Pottstown refused to provide the typical consent, and all amicus filers had to submit a motion to accept the briefs.
 We understand and anticipate RHLS’s (and the other amicus flier’s) motion(s) will be granted but are currently awaiting a decision from the Circuit Judge.

 A special thanks to our new intern, Cameron Chisholm, for her invaluable assistance in cleaning up citations and formatting at the eleventh hour, all on her very first day!